FAQs

 how the child responds to structured vs. naturalistic teaching

-If a child — at 5, 7, 9, or older — is having trouble with speech sounds, grammar, sentence structure, or reading, then yes, speech therapy is still appropriate.
+If a child - at 5, 7, 9, or older - is having trouble with speech sounds, grammar, sentence structure, or reading, then speech therapy is still appropriate.
 Kids do not age out of needing help just because they're in elementary school.

 As kids get older, speech and language skills impact:

-spelling and written expression
+oral and written expression

 classroom participation

-following multi-step directions
+following class instruction and directions

-social confidence and peer relationships
+forming and maintaining peer relationships

 persistent difficulty with sounds like /r/, /s/, /l/